|

 Yoga is for Every Body!
 Chair Yoga provides the full advantage of yoga’s amazing health benefits including relaxation and a feeling of well-being with adaptations for all levels of flexibility.
 This class uses yoga exercises, breath, energy work, affirmation and visualization as relaxation and mindfulness techniques.
 Students report better balance and stress management skills, along with increased strength and flexibility as a result of Chair Yoga!
 This Energy Medicine Yoga model is based on Lakshmi Voelker Chair Yoga (LVCY) and the Eden Energy Medicine model of Donna Eden.

-NEW: attend at the church location or Zoom in from home.
+NOTE: Class will be on ZOOM only July 11 and 18.
+After that you can choose to attend at the church location or Zoom in from home.

 |